cst/cst/README.md

 ### CST

 `CST` means Concrete Syntax Tree.
-Unlike `AST` (which is Abstract Syntax Tree), `CST` contains the whole information from the JavaScript source file: whitespace, punctuators, comments.
-This information is extremely useful for code style checkers and other code linters. `CST` is also useful for cases, when you need to apply modifications to existing JavaScript files and preserve initial file formatting.
+Unlike an `AST` (Abstract Syntax Tree), a `CST` contains all the information from the JavaScript source file: whitespace, punctuators, comments.
+This information is extremely useful for code style checkers and other code linters. `CST` is also useful for cases when you need to apply modifications to existing JavaScript files while preserving the initial file formatting.

 This `CST` implementation is designed to be `100%` compatible with JS `AST` (https://github.com/estree/estree).

 Main principles:

-* CST contains all the information from parsed file (including whitespace and comments).
+* CST contains all the information from a parsed file (including whitespace and comments).
 * Compatible with AST (https://github.com/estree/estree).
 * Requires tokens to modify CST structure.
 * The tree is always valid (it protects itself against breaking changes).